SahebRoy92/SRSubscriptionModel/README.md

 # SRSubscriptionModel

 This is a class for performing and checking Auto Renewable subscription in iOS.
-This is inspired from MKStoreKit.
-A lot of work is still left.

 **Step - 1**
 You got to give your subscription plan identifier's in SRSubscriptionModel.m NSString constants.
 "SRFirstSubscription" and "SRSecondSubscription".

 If you have more than one, then you can add them as separate constants and overwrite the `shareKit` method in the SRSubscriptionModel.m file, but that is not recommended.
 Just add more NSString constants and keep adding those constants in the `shareKit` method , here -

 `manager.subscriptionPlans = [NSSet setWithObjects:SRFirstSubscription,SRSecondSubscription, nil]`

 **Step - 2**